dskram85/d7vk/README.md

 If you're wondering about the current state of a certain game, a good starting point would be checking [the issue tracker](https://github.com/WinterSnowfall/d7vk/issues).

+### What should I do if a game doesn't work (properly) with d7vk?

+I'll try to get as much game coverage as possible in d7vk, of course, but if something just doesn't work, simply use WineD3D - it's awesome and has the benefit of implementing *everything* there ever is to worry about in ddraw and GDI, so it's far, far less prone to cursed interop madness.
+Reports of issues and bugs are very welcome, as they ensure proper tracking and awareness, so please do report any problems you encounter if you have the time.

 ### Is d7vk really needed?

 No, not really.
 I am aware there are plenty of other (good) options out there for d3d7 translation, and while d7vk may perform better in some applications/situations, it will most likely not outperform those other options universally.
 But having more options on the table is a good thing in my book at least.